eqcentric/api-docs/docs/postman.md

 Follow these steps to quickly get started with the Makini API:

 1. [Sign up](https://app.makini.io/register) with Makini to get a set of credentials that are required for interacting with the API.
+[Learn more](docs/sign-up.md)
+2. Update Redirect URI in your application settings to `https://oauth.pstmn.io/v1/callback`
-2. Download and install the Postman app
+3. Download and install the [Postman app](https://www.postman.com/downloads/).
-3. Download the generic collection or use "Download Postman Collection"button in the Dashboard with credentials predefined.
+4. Download the generic collection or use "Download Postman Collection" button in the [Dashboard](https://app.makini.io) with credentials predefined.

 ## Configuration